spikerish/playground/README.md

 # playground
-playground for any coding, random scrpting etc.
+playground for any coding, random scripting etc. sharing learnings and other good reference to read on and try